unahouExosite/docs/portals/README.md

     "members": [
         <permission-1>,
         ...
+    ],
+    "planAccesses": [
+        <plan-access-1>,
+        ...
     ]
 }
 ```

 * `"members"` is an array of [permission objects](#permission-object) listing the members of the domain.
+* `"planAccesses"` is an array of plan access objects listing the plans the domain has access to.

+    * `<plan-access-N>` is an object:

+        {
+            "access": <plan-access-permission>,
+            "oid": {
+                "type": "Plan"
+                "id": <plan-id>
+            },
+            "planAccesses": [
+                <plan-access-dependant-1>,
+                ...
+            ]
+        }

+        * "access" is either 0, 1 or 2.
+0 means domain is charged.
+1 means domain can purchase.
+2 means user can purchase.

+        * "oid" is a plan the domain has access to.

+        * "planAccesses" is an array of dependant plan accesses.

+            * <plan-access-dependant-N> is an object

+                {
+                    "access": <plan-access-permission>,
+                    "oid": {
+                        "type": "Plan"
+                        "id": <plan-id>
+                    }
+                }

+                See above for definition of each field.

 ### Group object